marco262/my_wiki/data/dnd/general/exploration-activities.md

 You can only use exploration activities while your party is moving no faster than a [Normal Pace](/dnd/general/Adventuring#travel-pace).

-Below are the most common exploration activities, but the DM may provide additional options according to the situation, like climbing or swimming or pushing a heavy block down a hallway.
+Below are the most common exploration activities, but additional options may be available depending on the situation, like deciphering a secret message written on a wall, trying to piece together a puzzle, or navigating a set of dangerous runes inscribed on the floor.

+## Cover Tracks

+You take care to cover the party's tracks as you explore.
+Anyone tracking you must succeed at a Survival check against your passive Survival DC.

 ## Defend